Credit Cards Balance Transfer Credit Cards

 Keep in mind

-You can’t transfer balances between credit cards from the same issuer.
+You generally can’t transfer balances between credit cards from the same issuer.
 That means you can only transfer balances from an issuer other than Citi to your Citi credit card.

 How much is Citi’s balance transfer fee?

 In addition to balance transfer fees, balance transfers often have a separate APR from purchases.
 For Citi, these two rates are usually the same, but not always.
 After the introductory period ends, your balance transfer APR could be even higher than the purchase APR on some credit cards.
-Be sure to consider both the intro APR rate and the regular rate before starting a balance transfer.
+Be sure to consider both the intro APR and regular rate before starting a balance transfer.

-Does Citi have balance transfer credit cards?
+Best Citi balance transfer credit cards

-Citi Custom Cash® Card 0% intro APR on balance transfers for 15 months, then 19.24% - 29.24% (Variable) APR 5% of each balance transfer ($5 minimum)
+Citi Custom Cash® Card 0% intro APR on balance transfers for 15 months, then 18.49% - 28.49% (Variable) APR 5% of each balance transfer ($5 minimum)

 • Earn $200 in cash back after you spend $1500 on purchases in the first 6 months of account opening.
-This bonus offer will be fulfilled as 20,000 ThankYou® points, which can be redeemed for $200 cash back
+This bonus offer will be fulfilled as 20,000 ThankYou® Points, which can be redeemed for $200 cash back

-• 5% cash back in your top eligible spending category each billing cycle (up to the first $500 spent, then 1% cash back), plus unlimited 1% cash back on all other purchases; plus, as a special travel offer, earn an additional 4% cash back on hotels, car rentals, and attractions booked on Citi Travel℠ portal through 6/30/2025
+• 5% cash back in your top eligible spending category each billing cycle (up to the first $500 spent, then 1% cash back), plus unlimited 1% cash back on all other purchases; plus, as a special travel offer, earn an additional 4% cash back on hotels, car rentals, and attractions booked on Citi Travel℠ portal through 6/30/2026

 • $0 annual fee

-Citi® Diamond Preferred® Card 0% intro APR on balance transfers for 21 months, then 18.24% - 28.99% (Variable) APR 5% of each balance transfer ($5 minimum)
+Citi® Diamond Preferred® Card 0% intro APR on balance transfers for 21 months, then 17.49% - 28.24% (Variable) APR 5% of each balance transfer ($5 minimum)

-• Access to Citi Entertainment
+• Access to Citi Entertainment experiences

 • $0 annual fee

-Citi Rewards+® Card 0% intro APR on balance transfers for 15 months, then 18.74% to 28.74% (variable) APR 3% of each transfer ($5 minimum) within 4 months of account opening; then 5% of each transfer ($5 minimum)
+Citi Rewards+® Card 0% intro APR on balance transfers for 15 months, then 17.99% - 27.99% (Variable) APR 3% of each transfer ($5 minimum) within 4 months of account opening; then 5% of each transfer ($5 minimum)

 • Earn 20,000 bonus points after you spend $1,500 in purchases with your card within 3 months of account opening; redeemable for $200 in gift cards at thankyou.com.
 Plus, as a special offer, earn a total of 5 ThankYou® Points per $1 spent on hotel, car rentals and attractions booked on CitiTravel.com through December 31, 2025